 Canada commercially produces several food ingredients derived from microbial biotechnology, including enzymes, coloring agents, flavoring, and sweeteners.
-HC maintains several databases of permitted food additives.
-The sources of permitted food ingredients that are strains obtained by genetic engineering are not categorized any differently than classical strains, making them time-consuming to identify.
-This process could not be completed in time for publication.
+Health Canada maintains several databases of permitted food additives.
+The sources of permitted food ingredients that are strains obtained by genetic engineering are not categorized any differently than classical strains, making them challenging to identify.